MDIL-SNU/SevenNet/README.md

 pip install .
 ```

-## Usage - training
+## Usage for Training

-### start training:
+### To start training:

 ```
 sevenn input.yaml
 ```

-You can find example of `input.yaml` from `SEVENN/example_inputs`
-structure_list file is to select VASP OUTCARs for training.
+Examples of `input.yaml` can be found under `SEVENN/example_inputs`.
+Use the `structure_list` file to select VASP OUTCARs for training.

-### Get parallel models
+### To generate parallel models:

-After the training, you can find `deployed_model_best.pt` as serial model for MD simulation.
-or, you can have parallel model from checkpoint.
+After the training, you will find `deployed_model_best.pt`, a serial model for MD simulation.
+Alternatively, you can generate a parallel model from the checkpoint using the following command:

 ```
 sevenn_get_parallel checkpoint_best.pt
 ```

-It will generate segemented parallel models with same number of message passing layers in model.
-You need all of them to run parallel MD.
+This will generate segmented parallel models with the same number of message passing layers as the model.
+You need all of these to run parallel MD.

-## REQUIREMENTS - MD
+## Requirements for Molecular Dynamics (MD)

-Latest stable version of [`LAMMPS`](https://github.com/lammps/lammps)
+* Latest stable version of [`LAMMPS`](https://github.com/lammps/lammps)
-CUDA-aware OpenMPI for parallel MD
+* CUDA-aware OpenMPI for parallel MD

-You can check whether your OpenMPI awrae of CUDA or not by ompi_info.
+You can check whether your OpenMPI is CUDA-aware or not by using `ompi_info`:

 ```
 ompi_info --all | grep btl_openib_have_cuda_gdr
   > MCA btl openib: informational "btl_openib_have_cuda_gdr" (current value: "true", data source: default, level: 5 tuner/detail, type: bool)
 ```

-## INSTALLATION - MD
+## Installation for MD

-Note that following command will overwrite `comm_brickc.cpp` and `comm_brick.h` in original `LAMMPS`.
-It does not affects the original capability of `LAMMPS`, but if you're not sure, backup the files from original source.
+Please note that the following command will overwrite `comm_brickc.cpp` and `comm_brick.h` in the original `LAMMPS`.
+While it does not affect the original functionality of `LAMMPS`, you may want to backup these files from the original source if you're unsure.

 ```
 cp SEVENN/pair_e3gnn/* path_to_lammps/src/
 ```

-If you correctly installed CUDA-aware OpenMPI, the remaining process is exactly same as [`pair-nequip`](https://github.com/mir-group/pair_nequip).
+If you have correctly installed CUDA-aware OpenMPI, the remaining process is identical to [`pair-nequip`](https://github.com/mir-group/pair_nequip).

-Following modifications to lammps/cmake/CMakeLists.txt:
+Please make the following modifications to lammps/cmake/CMakeLists.txt:

-Change set(CMAKE_CXX_STANDARD 11) to set(CMAKE_CXX_STANDARD 14)
+Change `set(CMAKE_CXX_STANDARD 11)` to `set(CMAKE_CXX_STANDARD 14)`.

-Append the following lines:
+Then append the following lines:

 ```
 find_package(Torch REQUIRED)